Capgemini/capgemini.github.io/_posts/2014-09-26-first-post.md

 share: true
 ---

-At Capgemini, we're passionate about Engineering and the many facets that make up successful engineering teams.
+At Capgemini, we're passionate about software engineering and the many facets that make up successful software engineering teams.

 We like to experiment with new technologies, establishing patterns that make our lives easier and more efficient.